basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-counter-store.md

 group_by: "Object/Key Operations"
 ---

 An operation to update a [[counter|Using Data Types]].
-The `increment` value specifies how much the counter will be incremented or decremented (depending on whether the value is positive or negative).
-This operation can be used to update counters that are stored on their own in a specific key or [[within a map|PBC Data Type Map Store]].
+The `increment` value specifies how much the counter will be incremented or decremented (depending on whether the `increment` value is positive or negative).
+This operation can be used to update counters that are stored on their own in a key or [[within a map|PBC Data Type Map Store]].

 ```protobuf
 message CounterOp {